OutSystems/docs-odc/src/eap/building-apps/data/edit-data.md

     ![Image showing mandatory fields highlighted with red outlines in ODC Studio data editing interface](images/edit-data-mandatory-fields-odcs.png "Mandatory Fields Highlighted in ODC Studio")

     **Note:** If any cell has a red outline, it means that those fields are mandatory and you must fill them in.
 To understand each issue, hover over the highlighted cell.
-You can make more than one change to the entity at a time.
-Once you've finished your changes, click **Apply**.

 1. You can make more than one change to the entity at a time.
 Once you've finished your changes, click [Apply](#apply-changes).

     ![Screenshot illustrating the process of adding a new row to an entity in ODC Studio](images/edit-data-add-row-odcs.png "Adding a New Row in ODC Studio")